-While I am recording images to a digital video device using DVgate, my system displays the message Recording to DV device failed.
-Check the power and cable connections to the DV device and try the operation again...
+While I am recording images to a digital video device using DVgate, my system displays the message 'Recording to DV device failed.
+Check the power and cable connections to the DV device and try the operation again...'

-- Close all open applications and restart your computer.
-Frequent recording of images to a digital video device while using DVgate sometimes causes this error. - Your DV device will need to have DV In/Out in order to be able to transfer your files to the DV device.
+Close all open applications and restart your computer.
+Frequent recording of images to a digital video device while using DVgate sometimes causes this error.